-- [30] The Board finds that with respect to equity, the Complainant was unable to document and support the several adjustments made to her comparable properties which raised considerable doubt as to their comparability to the subject.
-The Respondent's equity comparables each displayed individual characteristics which when compared to the subject, support the assessment. - [31] The Board finds with respect to sales comparison, the Complainant's adjustments to her property comparables were not documented, which raised doubt about their comparability to the subject.
-The individual characteristics of the Respondent's sales evidence, and the relevant sales values, supported the assessment. - [32] The Board finds that the Complainant was unable to convince the Board on the basis of the evidence and argument presented that the key variables in the City's assessment model are flawed.
+- [40] The Board finds that with respect to equity, the Complainant was unable to document and support the several adjustments made to her ten comparable properties which raised considerable doubt as to their comparability to the subject.
+In addition the Complainant combined the individual building areas of the six multi-building sites, and compared their total building areas and other site characteristics to the floor areas and site characteristics of single-building sites.
+This is flawed methodology.
+The Respondent's nine equity comparables each displayed individual characteristics which when compared to the subject, support the assessment. - [41] The Board finds with respect to sales comparison, the Complainant's adjustments to her property comparables were not documented, which raised doubt about their comparability to the subject.
+In addition, four of the five Complainant's sales were all of single-building properties which the Complainant attempted to compare to the site's three-building composite values which is erroneous methodology.
+Therefore the Board afforded little weight to the Complainant's requested value under this approach. - [42] The Board finds that the Complainant was unable to convince the Board on the basis of the evidence and argument presented that the key variables in the City's assessment model are flawed.

-- [33] The Board finds that while certain documentary evidence as to the source of the inputs used by the Complainant to calculate the Cost Approach for the subject is lacking, nevertheless it recognizes that this approach is generally applied to "special purpose" buildings and not to typical multi-purpose warehouse properties like the subject.
-Therefore the Board finds that it gives very little weight to the Complainant's position on this issue. - [34] The Board finds that the Capitalization rate calculated by the Complainant on the basis of four relatively new buildings (as compared to the subject a 1977 building) over 100,000 SF, to be flawed.
+- [43] The Board finds that while certain documentary evidence as to the source of the inputs used by the Complainant to calculate the Cost Approach for the subject is lacking, nevertheless it recognizes that this approach is generally applied to "special purpose" buildings and not to typical multi-purpose warehouse properties like the subject.
+Therefore the Board finds that it gives very little weight to the Complainant's position on this issue. - [44] The Board finds that the Capitalization rate calculated by the Complainant on the basis of four relatively new buildings (as compared to the subject a 1977 building) over 100,000 SF, to be flawed.
 The Complainant did not deduct any expense items, and used rents from Calgary International Airport instead of from off-airport properties to deduce values.
 Had expenses been deducted for example, one would expect the cap rate to be lower.
 In this regard, the following extract from Westcoast Transmission Company Limited v.
 Assessor for Area 9 (Vancouver) 1987 BCSC 235 is relevant: